 In the last tutorials, we’ve learned together, how to install WordPress themes, and also, how to install a plugin in WordPress.
-However, some readers asked for help with some errors messages they get like ” WordPress destination folder already exists”, and they get “theme install failed”, or “Plugin install failed”.
+However, some readers asked for help with some error messages they get like ” WordPress destination folder already exists”, and they get “theme install failed”, or “Plugin install failed”.

 And even, other special errors with complicated situations.
 So, today, I’ll show you how to fix that problem and also, what is the issue with your WordPress website.